210119-java-enterprise/LeveSQL_p1/README.md

 # LeveSQL_p1

+This ORM implementation does basic CRUD and where clauses.
+The user will have to set up a couple things, for example the user can insert into a table but the user will have to go to an IDE for databases to create the table.

+Further steps are stated below:

 one of the first things needed is going to be properties taken from a .properties file so the first thing will be initializing the properties then trying to load the properties from the file.  the user will have to give a file path to where the .properties file is located.